ArlingtonMA/arlingtonma.info/docs/_posts/2020-09-01-largest-zone-owners.md

   - Zoning
 ---

-While Arlington is primarily a residential town, there are plenty of business even industrial districts here.
-But who owns what kind of land - that is, in which zoning areas?
+While Arlington is primarily a residential town, there are plenty of business and even industrial districts too.
+But who owns what kind of land - that is, in which [zoning districts or areas](https://www.arlingtonma.gov/town-governance/laws-and-regulations/zoning-bylaws)?

 ## Top Landowners In Arlington

-Unlike our [earlier comparison of the top landowners in Arlington](https://arlingtonma.info/property/largest-property-owners/), these charts include the Town of Arlington itself in calculations.
-Charts include the top 10 owners by land size in each zoning area.
-For example, in zone _B4 - Vehicular Oriented Business_, the Mirak family's various auto properties comprise 13% of all _B4_-zoned land in Arlington by size.
-The percentage of **All Others** is then shown in black for all smaller holders combined in each zone's chart.
+We charted the top 10 landowners by size in each type of zone.
+For example, in zone _B4 - Vehicular Oriented Business_, the Mirak family's various auto properties comprise 13% of all _B4_-zoned land in Arlington by size, with Noyes Realty LLLC coming in next with 9.8%, and so on.
+The percentage of **All Others** (51.1% in B4) is then shown in black for all other smaller holders combined in each zone's chart.

 See [Business districts](#business), [Industrial or Other districts](#industrial), [Residential districts](#residential), or [Data Sources](#data-sources).
 Not shown is the Transportation district (MBTA, mainly) or W/WATER areas (like Spy pond or the Res).
 Note that the _MU - Multi-Use_ and _PUD - Planned Unit Development_ zones are effectively only single owners.
+Note, unlike our [earlier comparison of the top landowners in Arlington](https://arlingtonma.info/property/largest-property-owners/), these charts _include_ the Town of Arlington itself in calculations.

 ## Business Districts